Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[Smorodintsev Research Institute of Influenza](https://influenza.spb.ru/en/about_institute/institute_today/)</strong>, Saint Petersburg, Russia<br/>
 Position: Research Assistant<br/>

 Smorodintsev Research Institute of Influenza is one of the leading scientific centers tasked with handling urgent issues in virology, epidemiology, viral pathogenesis and clinical manifestations.
-At the institute, I was involved in laboratory diagnosis and investigation of hepatitis C (HCV), torque teno (TTV) and influenza viruses.
+At the Institute, I was involved in laboratory diagnosis and investigation of hepatitis C (HCV), torque teno (TTV) and influenza viruses.

 &nbsp;